2007 Florida Gators football team: Game summaries

-WKU
+Western Kentucky

 For the season opener, the Western Kentucky Hilltoppers filled the void left by the UCF Knights, who had decided to back out of the game in December 2006.
 This was the first contest between these two schools.
 It was also the first game in Ben Hill Griffin Stadium after the Gators won their 2006 SEC and national championships.

 Sophomore quarterback Tim Tebow led the Gators to touchdowns on their first four possessions en route to a relatively easy 49–3 victory in intense early season heat.
-Tebow finished his first career start 13-of-17 for 300 yards and three touchdowns passes, and added a rushing touchdown as well.
+Tebow finished his first career start 13-of-17 for 300 yards and three touchdown passes, and added a rushing touchdown as well.
 True freshman quarterback Cameron Newton entered the game in the fourth quarter and rushed for a touchdown on the last play before lightning in the area caused an hour-long delay.
 When the weather failed to clear, the game was declared final with 8:23 remaining in the 4th quarter.